-Whether you plan to drive the roads, hike the trails, or relax in town, there are many opportunities to observe wildlife in the park.
+Whether you plan to drive the roads, hike the trails, or relax in town, there are many opportunities to observe wildlife in Waterton Lakes National Park.
 Please take the time to learn some important precautions when viewing wildlife.
-Your responsible behaviour affects the survival of wildlife - and your own safety.
+Your responsible behaviour affects the survival of wildlife, and your own safety.

 Bighorn sheep, deer and ground squirrels are commonly seen in the townsite.
 Small mammals, birds, deer and bighorn sheep are commonly seen along mountain trails, and the park's grasslands provide important range for elk, mule deer and white-tailed deer.